mongodb/terraform-provider-mongodbatlas/website/docs/troubleshooting.html.markdown

 # Troubleshooting

-The following are some of the common issues/errors encountered when using Terraform Provider for MongoDB Atlas :
+The following are some of the common issues/errors encountered when using Terraform Provider for MongoDB Atlas:

-## Issue: Order of element objects in a TypeList attribute randomly changes everytime user runs `terraform plan`:
+## Issue: The order of element objects in a TypeList attribute randomly changes every time a user runs `terraform plan`:

 ### Cause:
-This problem occurs if the user is trying to dynamically add object to an attribute List, for example, by using `dynamic`.
-This is a known Terraform behavior as `dynamic` can attempt bring objects into schema in any order.
+This issue occurs if the user tries to dynamically add objects to an attribute list (for example, by using `dynamic`).
+This is a known Terraform behavior, as `dynamic` can attempt to bring objects into a schema in any order.

 This can be resolved by: